brkpoint/Clipper-MacOS/README.md

 - [x] shortcut editor
 - [ ] fix the window calculation
 - [ ] more features
-- [ ] when draggged away it stops it from snapping
+- [ ] when its held for amount of time it wont stop snapping when moved to a diffrent snapping area
+- [ ] better snapping areas
 ### Other app stuff:
 - [x] small AXUIElement wrapper
 - [ ] better error handling